ASainio/White-Dwarf-Lightcurves/sources_with_period/readme.txt

-In this folder are lightcurves of periodic candidates.
+In this folder are 53 W1 and W2 lightcurves of periodic candidates from modified WISE White Dwarf Sample.

 Filtering:
 - Removed sources that had aliasing issues with cadence.